Abelian Galois cohomology of quasi-connected reductive groups: Quasi-connected reductive groups and principal homomorphisms

-Since both $T^\sssp$ and $G^\qt$ are smooth, by \cite[Proposition 1.62]{Milne-AG}(a) so is $T$.
+Since both $T^\sssp$ and $G^\qt$ are smooth, by \cite[Proposition 1.62(a)]{Milne-AG} it follows from (iii) that $T$ is smooth.
 By assertion (ii), the $k$-group $T$ is commutative.
 Since both $T^\sssp$ and $G^\qt$ are of multiplicative type, and $T$ is commutative, by \cite[Corollary 12.22]{Milne-AG} the $k$-group $T$ is of multiplicative type.
 Thus $T$ is a quasi-torus, which proves (iv). \end{proof}

 \begin{definition} A quasi-torus $T\subseteq G$ as in Construction \ref{con:+} is called a {\em principal quasi-torus in $G$}. \end{definition}

 \begin{remark} For a {\em connected} reductive $k$-group $G$, a principal quasi-torus in $G$ is the same as a maximal torus in $G$. \end{remark}